RodrigueMenet/ubi-tasks/README.md

 		* Add a logging system
 		* Use coroutines / string generator to share results between the main (UI) and the runner
 		* More input to Opus encoding (currently limited to 16-bit signed int PCM)
+		* Would use cxxopts::results to make more generic any ITask parameter usage

 * What is your feedback on the assignment?
+	* Really enjoyed discovering opus & cxxopts lib!
+Thanks for that!
-	* Could help to have samples as input for both tasks
+	* Could help to have quick samples as input for both tasks